codeforpdx/PASS/README.md

 ## Description

 In Portland, housing insecure individuals struggle to maintain documentation, which is often required to receive government and/or non-profit services.
-With PASS, we are building out an application to enable the home insecure to store their personal documents online in decentralized data stores, called Pods.
+With PASS, we are building out an application to enable house insecure individuals to store their personal documents online in decentralized data stores, called Pods.
 Using [Solid Data Pods](https://solidproject.org/) individuals will have control over which organizations and applications can access their documents.
 Verified organization will be able to use PASS to request data from an individual and/or add documents (such as references or invoices) to an individuals pod.

 ## Terminology